itdistrict/ConjurK8sPasswordRetrieval/README.md

 # Next changes
-We will maintain the docker image will update it regularly.
+We will maintain the docker image and will update it regularly.